modelflows/modelflowsapp/_tutorials/urban-3d-reconstruction.md

 Choose the variable to reconstruct.

-Each variable can be reconstructed independently or together at once (depends on the user).
+Each variable can be reconstructed independently or together at once.
 For example, one can first reconstruct `u`, then repeat the same workflow for `v`, `w`, pressure, or pollutant concentration.

 ## Step 3.
 Define the full-order reference field